-The annual fee increases the cost of having a credit card.
-If you pay an annual fee, make sure the benefit you're getting from your credit card exceeds that cost.
-For example, if your rewards credit card has an annual fee, the rewards you earn should exceed the annual fee.
-Otherwise, having the card isn't that beneficial.
+Because an annual fee increases the cost of having a credit card, any benefit you're getting from your credit card should exceed that cost.
+For example, if your rewards credit card has an annual fee, the rewards you earn should exceed the amount you are paying to keep the card open.
+Otherwise, you are losing money.

-The annual fee might be a one-time charge on your credit card during a specific month of the year, usually around your card's anniversary or at the beginning of the calendar year.
-Or, the annual fee may be divided up and assessed monthly.
-It's more common for cards to charge the annual fee once a year.
+The annual fee might be a one-time charge on your credit card during a specific month of the year, such as on the anniversary of the date you opened the card or at the beginning of the calendar year.
+Some credit providers divide up fees and assess them monthly, but it is common for cards to charge the annual fee once a year.

 If your credit card issuer decides to impose a new annual fee or raise the current one, they're required by federal law to notify you 45 days before the new annual fee becomes effective.
-You have the option to reject the new annual fee, however, you'll have to close your credit card if you decide to opt-out.
-Think hard before opting-out because closing a credit card could hurt your credit score.
+You have the option to reject the new annual fee.

 Should You Get a Credit Card With an Annual Fee?